timhysniu/hapi-mvc-boilerplate/README.md

 ### Mongoose
 A preferred library for modeling your application data and interacting with MongoDB database.
 If you're not planning to MongoDB you can remove it, no problem.
 ### Underscore
 You may remove this if you dont need it.
-Its handy collection of helpers that I find useful.
+Its handy collection of helpers that I find useful

+## Application Structure

+### Static files
+When you clone this project you will see that there is a **public** directory.
+This is where all the static files will sit which all accessible publicly.
+Do not store your front end code in there; **gulp** will use javascripts in **src/js** and compile sass files in **src/stylesheets**, minify and uglify them and store them in public **css** and **js** folders.
+When adding new css or js files you may need to update **gulpfile.js** to add these new libraries.

+### Adding New Modules
+A module consists of a controller and route file.
+To add a new one create {moduleName}Controller.js in **server/controllers** and {moduleName}Route.js in **server/routes**.
+Finally, add the module name in **config/default.json**.
+This doesn't look like a module in literal sense but this structure is flexible because I don't necessarily want to isolate modules from my models.

+### Adding New Models
+Create {model}.js in **server/models** and add it to models array in **config/default.json**

+## Feedback

+Fork it, use it and feel free to submit ideas on how to make this better!